gpen3v/saucedemo-playwright/README.md

 ### Test scenarios
 - Authentication
 - Complete Purchase flow
-- User journeys for various validations and edge cases and a performance check
+- User journeys for various validations and edge cases, screenshot comparison and a performance check
 - Restricted access for anonymous and locked-out user